martinkearn/Content/Demos/Machine Learning and Cognitive/Get Started Cognitive Bots.md

 * Bing search for "cognitive services text analytics api"
 * API > Open API testing console > North Europe.
 NOTE: key is region specific.
 Must use the console (and endpoint) for wherever you created your key
 * Go to POST sentiment
-    - Add key to Ocp-Apim-Subscription-Key.
+    - Add key to `Ocp-Apim-Subscription-Key`.
 NOTE: mandatory header with almost all cognitive services
-	- Language 'en'
+	- Language en
 	- Text whatever you want
 	- Send and observe JSON result
 * Go to POST key Phrases
-	- Add key to Ocp-Apim-Subscription-Key.
-NOTE: mandatory header with almost all cognitive services
+	- Add key to `Ocp-Apim-Subscription-Key`
 	- Language 'en'
 	- Text "24 hours of code & creativity in the heart of Nottingham"
 	- Send and observe JSON result has pull out "creativity" "hours of code" as key phrases